 The following are a couple of album redesigns that I made in the summer of 2019.
 I went with two albums that are close to my heart and allowed me to experiment with minimalism, art direction and photographing still-lifes.
 The final products reflect a new interpretation of each album based on the albums' themes (given through the artist's own descriptions in interviews) and my experiences listening to both.

-Based on this quote and the melancholic sound of the album, I created a miniature paper scene and photographed it to reflect the idea of people creating fragile little setups in their lives that could easily be blown away given unfortunate circumstances.
+Based on this quote and the melancholic sound of the album I created a miniature paper scene and photographed it to reflect the idea of people creating fragile little setups that could easily be blown away given unfortunate circumstances.

 Not to Disappear is the second studio album by the British Indie Folk band, Daughter.
 It is another melancholic track that features an other-worldy yet suffocating sound layered with various audio-textures.